Plotting in sunpy¶

 If you need more fine-grained control over plots the recommended path is to use pyplot and access the figures and axes objects.
 This is shown in the following example.

-Figure is the top-level container for all plot elements and
+Figure is the top-level container for a single figure and

-Axes is the top-level container for a particular plot.
-So the above example,
+Axes is the top-level container for a set of axes.

 Axes object so you can do things